 Moderate travelers—those whose current flight expenditure and volume would qualify them for Silver or Gold status—will likely benefit from United Premier status, but there also may be other options to maximize rewards and save on fees.
 For example, if you primarily fly with another domestic airline like SouthWest and JetBlue, your best bet would be to join their rewards program.
 If your flights are generally taken across two or three domestic airlines, a rewards credit card will provide better benefits for you than consolidating your flights with United.

-For heavy international travelers and those who already take more than 30 trips with United a year, United Platinum and 1K Premier status provides benefits that make it worth your while to stay loyal to the airline.
+For heavy international travelers and those who already take more than 30 trips with United a year, United Platinum and 1K Premier status provide benefits that make it worth your while to stay loyal to the airline.
 As a member of Star Alliance, United is part of the largest airline alliance, meaning that Premier members have the chance to earn more awards miles and enjoy more perks on international flights than members of American Airlines' and Delta's award programs.

 If you don't currently meet the $3,000 spending minimum for United Premier, there are better ways to receive awards and benefits than buying pricey flights to become a Silver status holder.
 You can apply for a general rewards credit card, open a United credit card or enroll in the MileagePlus shopping program to get points on everyday purchases.
 For those specifically looking to enjoy United's travel experience perks, the airline's co-branded credit cards provide some of the same benefits as elite status.